 A Avoid trick-or-treating alone.
-Walk in groups or with a trusted adult.
+Walk in groups with a trusted adult.

 F Fasten reflective tape on costumes and bags to help drivers see you.

-E Examine all treats for choking hazards and tampering before eating them.
-Limit the amount of treats you eat.
+E Examine all treats for choking hazards and tampering before eating them, and limit the amount of

 H Hold a flashlight while trick-or-treating to help you see and others see you.